MicrosoftDocs/azure-docs/articles/cognitive-services/includes/quickstarts/management-python.md

 ## Create a Cognitive Services resource

 To create and subscribe to a new Cognitive Services resource, use the **Create** function.
 This function adds a new billable resource to the resource group you pass in.
-When creating your new resource, you'll need to know the "kind" of service you want to use, along with its pricing tier (or SKU) and an Azure location.
-The following function takes all of these as arguments and creates a resource.
+When you create your new resource, you'll need to know the "kind" of service you want to use, along with its pricing tier (or SKU) and an Azure location.
+The following function takes all of these arguments and creates a resource.

 [!code-python[](~/cognitive-services-quickstart-code/python/azure_management_service/create_delete_resource.py?name=snippet_create)]